salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-geolocation.md

 <br/><img class="img-responsive" src="{{ site.baseurl }}/assets/background_modes_plist_entry.png" /><br/>

-> MobilePush prevents the app from displaying a geofence or beacon message with an empty alert.
+> MobilePush prevents the app from displaying a geofence message with an empty alert.
 If you include AMPscript in your message that returns no content or an empty string, the mobile app will not display that message.